risk-first/website/book1/Series-Details.md

 ### Books In the Series

+#### Risk First: The Menagerie

-**Risk First: The Menagerie**:   Book one of the **Risk-First** series argues the case for viewing _all_ of the activities on a software project through the lens of _managing risk_.
+Book one of the **Risk-First** series argues the case for viewing _all_ of the activities on a software project through the lens of _managing risk_.
 It introduces the menagerie of different risks you're likely to meet on a software project, naming and classifying them so that we can try to understand them better.

-**Risk First: Tools and Practices**:  Book two of the **Risk First** series explores the relationship between software project risks and the tools and practices we use to mitigate them.
+#### Risk First: Tools and Practices

+Book two of the **Risk First** series explores the relationship between software project risks and the tools and practices we use to mitigate them.
 Due for publication in 2019.

+### Online

 Material for the books is freely available to read, drawn from `risk-first.org`.